 Never Leave the Accident Scene

 Fear or panic sometimes gets the best of accident victims.
 A driver, motorcyclist, pedestrian, or even a truck driver may feel the need to leave the scene of the accident.
-Often, they think they will wrongfully be blamed for the crash, or when they are uninjured, they mistakenly believe they can leave as long as they weren’t the cause of the crash.
+Often, they think they will wrongfully be blamed for the crash, or when they are uninjured, they mistakenly believe they can leave as long as they weren’t the cause.

 However, leaving the scene of an accident is against the law in the state of Ohio, regardless of whether you were at fault for the crash.
 You must remain on the scene, provide first aid to the injured if possible, and speak with the police.
 Failure to do so may result in charges that carry a punishment of up to six months in jail and fines up to $1,000.